abhishek-rs/farmate/README.md

 * Get calculated daily information on how much water you should supply to each of your registered fields based on various factors mentioned earlier.

 ### User research
-We validated our plans and design ideas by starting discussions in farming forums: ozfarmer.com.au and thefarmingforum.co.uk.
+We validated our plans and design ideas by starting discussions in farming forums: [OZfarmer](http://ozfarmer.com.au/) and [The farming forum](https://thefarmingforum.co.uk/index.php).
 One of the important things that came out there was the importance of having access to the most relevant information about each field easily.

 Based on the feedback we go from the mentor and the interaction we had with farmers on farming forums we decided to display the following -
 * Current water level in the field and the predicted water level for the next week.